-All degree programs, as well as diploma and certificate programs are offered in the traditional classroom delivery system for students in the Colorado Springs area.
+All degree programs, as well as diploma and certificate programs are offered in the traditional classroom delivery system for students in the Colorado Springs area except the Christian School Education Ministries program.
 This delivery structure has the benefits of a community of scholars, immediate use of library and learning resources, networking with denominational leadership, regular chapel services, face-to-face instructional methods, and other aspects of traditional college life.
 The on-ground educational experience is the primary and foundational educational structure of Nazarene Bible College.